DrCytometer/AutoSpectral/README.md

 - Version 0.8.2: Support for Mosaic and Xenith cytometers
 - Version 0.8.3: Patch for error introduced in 0.8.2
 - Version 0.8.4: Changes to error messaging in check.control.file
-- version 0.8.5: Improvements to keyword handling in writing FCS files
+- Version 0.8.5: Improvements to keyword handling in writing FCS files
+- Version 0.8.6: Improvements to plotting, fluorophore matching